OlympiaSol/Sales-Commissions-Management-System/README.md

   - Expansion of the application's capabilities to include processing input from HTML files, utilizing appropriate HTML tags to structure the information.
   - Implementation of functionality to generate and store sales representative reports in HTML format, ensuring the data is organized and accessible.

-#### Deliverables Preparation:
-The project's culmination involves preparing a comprehensive report and other deliverables to document the refactoring efforts, enhancements, and testing procedures.
-This documentation is crucial for ensuring clarity and transparency regarding the changes made and the methodologies applied throughout the project's lifecycle.